sudoleg/YouTubeGPT/README.md

 - **provide a custom prompt**
   - you can tailor the response to your needs by providing a custom prompt just use the default summarization
+- **automatically save summaries**
+  - the summaries will be saved in the directory where you run the app with docker.
+The summaries will be available under `<YT-channel-name>/<video-title>.md`
 - **choose from different models**
   - currently available: GPTs from OpenAI
   - Claude is planned